- Postdoctoral Fellowship, genetics, STANFORD UNIVERSITY

 - B.Sc. magna cum laude, physics, TEL AVIV UNIVERSITY

-Orly Alter is a Utah Science, Technology, and Research associate professor of bioengineering and human genetics at the Scientific Computing and Imaging Institute1 and the Huntsman Cancer Institute at the University of Utah, the principal investigator of a National Cancer Institute's Physical Sciences in Oncology project,2,3 and the chief technology officer and a co-founder of Eigengene, Inc.4,5 Alter received her Ph.D. in applied physics at Stanford University and her B.Sc. magna cum laude in physics at Tel Aviv University.
-Her Ph.D. thesis on "Quantum Measurement of a Single System," which was published by Wiley,6,7,8 is recognized as crucial to quantum computing and gravitational wave detection.9,10,11
+Orly Alter is a Utah Science, Technology, and Research associate professor of bioengineering and human genetics at the Scientific Computing and Imaging Institute1 and the Huntsman Cancer Institute at the University of Utah, a co-chair of the National Cancer Institute (NCI) Physical Sciences in Oncology Network steering committee,2,3 a member of the scientific advisory board of the NCI-DOE Cancer Moonshot collaboration on predictive oncology, and the chief technology officer and a co-founder of Eigengene, Inc.4,5 Alter received her Ph.D. in applied physics at Stanford University and her B.Sc. magna cum laude in physics at Tel Aviv University.
+Her Ph.D. thesis, which was published by Wiley,6,7,8 is recognized as crucial to gravitational wave detection and quantum computing.9,10,11

 Inventor of the "eigengene,"12,13,14,15 Alter formulates comparative spectral decompositions, physics-inspired multi-tensor16,17 generalizations18,19,20,21,22 of the singular value decomposition, to (i) compare and integrate any data types, of any number and dimensions, and (ii) scale with data sizes.
 Her models (iii) are interpretable in terms of known biology and batch effects and (iv) correctly23 predict24,25,26,27,28 previously unknown mechanisms.29,30 By validating a genome-wide pattern of DNA copy-number alterations in brain31,32,33,34,35 tumors as the best predictor of life expectancy and standard of care, her retrospective clinical trial36,37 proved that the models (v) discover accurate, precise, and actionable genotype-phenotype relationships, (vi) are relevant to populations based upon whole genomes of small cohorts, and (vii) can be validated.
 She discovered this, and patterns in lung,38,39 nerve, ovarian,40,41,42,43,44,45 and uterine tumors, in public data.
 Such alterations were recognized in cancer, yet repeated previous attempts to associate them with outcome failed, demonstrating that Alter's algorithms are uniquely suited to personalized medicine.